Skip to Content

 Photo: The Bean

-If you’re ever looking for the best coffee shops to work in the East Village, you’ve got The Bean.
+If you’re hunting for the best coffee shops to work in the East Village, The Bean should definitely be on your list.

-So, after school or after your shift, it’s definitely one of the best cafes to work in Manhattan.
+The Bean has free WiFi and stays open until 9 pm, which makes it perfect for working after school or your shift.
+That’s why it’s one of the best cafes to work in Manhattan.

 Best Cafes to Work in Manhattan: Kona Coffee